Juanan7676/netcoin/README.md

 NetCoin is a deflationary currency, meaning that block rewards are cut in half every 5000 blocks.
 There will be a point where miner's only incentive will be transaction fees.
 This feature hasn't been implemented yet, but it is planned on the future.

 # I want to run this crypto!
 Great!
 Use wget or pastebin command from OpenOS with an Internet Card to download the code into one of your computers.
-Once you have it, you can transfer it via floppy disks to as many computers as wou want.
+Once you have it, you can transfer it in-game via floppy disks to as many computers as wou want.
 You will need:
 - A Data Card for using cryptography
 - 3-4 raids full of Tier 3 Hard Drives (4MB) to store the blockchain
 - Minimum 4MB of RAM
+Run a node.
+It will automatically set up a wallet for you generating a public/private keypair.
+You will want to share your pubkey stored in wallet.pk, this is your official NetCoin address in which you will receive money.
+NEVER SHARE YOUR SECRET KEY STORED IN WALLET.SK!
+You will need to provide at least one node IP address (modem address) for it to connect to the network.
+It will automatically synchronize with the rest of the network: blocks, other nodes known...
+To be a miner, you need a node and enable "isMiner" variable.
+Then you need a mining controller computer connected to the node.
+Finally, you will connect all your mining computers to the controller, and use "mine" command on the node.
+You're mining now!